TarisMajor/5243-Advanced-Algorithms/Assignments/P02/Fenwick Trees.md

 ```

 Explanation:
+- `n` is the length of the original array
 - `i & -i` gives the **LSB** — the jump size
 - You move to the **next responsible node**